JrVerbiest/jrverbiest.github.io/README.md

   Thesis: Exposure of Human Blood to an Electromagnetic field and the numerical model.

-  The numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.
+  In the thesis a numerical model (Finite-Difference Time-Domain method) was written in C on a Linux platform.

   Extra courses in biomedical and energy engineering: Human Physiology, Biology and Biochemistry of Human Systems including Human Biotechnology, Biomedical Measurements and Stimulation, transport Phenomena in Biological systems, Finite Elements for magnetic fields and optimization.